EXPLAINER: How does an officer use a gun instead of a Taser?

 Reasons that have been cited include officer training, the way they carry their weapons and the pressure they feel during dangerous and chaotic situations.
 To avoid confusion, officers typically carry their stun guns on their weak sides — the side of their nondominant hand — and away from handguns that are carried on their dominant hand’s side.
 That’s how Potter carried hers, and the chief of her suburban Minneapolis police department at the time of the shooting said that’s how the department’s officers were trained.

-Prosecutor Erin Eldridge told jurors that the Brooklyn Center Police Department’s policy requires that officers carry their Taser on their nondominant side and their firearm on their dominant side.
+Prosecutor Erin Eldridge told jurors in her opening statement that the Brooklyn Center Police Department’s policy requires that officers carry their Taser on their nondominant side and their firearm on their dominant side.
 In keeping with that, Potter carried her gun on her right and her Taser on her left.

 Officers can choose how they want to position their Tasers in their duty belts, so that they have the option of drawing it from across their body with their dominant hand, or they can choose to draw it with their nondominant hand.
 Potter had her Taser positioned in a “straight draw” position on her left, so she would draw it with her left hand.